 By the age of 13, every child should have started at least one enterprise.
 They could sell lemonade, wash cars, build iPhone apps, service bikes, shoot stock photography or one of a million other things.
 It doesn't matter what they do or how they do it, because it is an age of experimentation.

 Children have nothing to lose, everything to gain.
-They are not trying to make lots of money, their enterprise may not even be trying to make money, the purpose is to let them create something of their own and experience the basics of enterprise.
+They have time on their side, they are not stuck in a comfort zone or tied down by mortgages or children like many adults are.
+Their enterprise may not even be trying to make money, the purpose is to let them create something of their own and experience the basics of enterprise.

 Children are young, energetic, fearless and hungry to take on the world.
 When you let them loose at 16, 18, 21 or whenever, with the experience and knowledge they will have gained from their many childhood enterprises, they will be well equipped to make positive change in the world and do a lot better than our generation did.

 That means growth.
 Lots of it.
 And I expect it to be good growth too – disruptive, creative, ground-breaking, environment-fixing, peace-making growth.